AllYarnsAreBeautiful/ayab-firmware/doc/finite_state_machine.md

 ### Finite State Machine

-The finite state machine is defined in the `Fsm` class.
+The finite state machine is defined in the `Op` class.

 | State  | Action |
      --: | :--
+ `Wait`  | Wait for information on machine type.
  `Init`  | Wait for carriage to be put in the correct location.
  `Ready` | Wait to start operation.
  `Knit`  | Operate in knitting mode.